SamOphis/rustic/README.md

 which defaults to `64^8`.
 Media is stored in a directory specified by the optional environment variable `MEDIA_DIRECTORY`, which defaults to `media/`.

+All environment variables are processed lazily.
+An `AUTHORIZATION` environment variable ***must*** be present for any authorization-requiring request to be performed.

 > **Note:** As of 0.3.0, when specifying a custom media directory, the name **must** end with a `/`.